Salary Negotiation

 - Remain positive and flexible through the discussion, listening actively and advocating for yourself.

-- Deflecting early queries about your salary expectations will allow you to gain more information about the position which can aid in your comparative research.
-If you are asked early in the application process, try using a statement like the one below to avoid revealing expectations too early:
+- Deflecting early queries about your salary expectations will allow you to gain more information about the position, which can aid in your comparative research.
+If you are asked about your expectations early in the application process, try using a statement like the one below to avoid revealing them too early:

 I'd like to see if I'm a good fit for this role and organization before we discuss salary.

-Typically, we encourage that you do not discuss or negotiate an offer immediately upon receiving it, but rather listen carefully, ask questions to ensure that you have a thorough understanding of the offer and ask for time to consider the offer.
-This will allow you to look more closely at your comparative analysis and practice your negotiation discussion to boost your confidence in the conversation.
+Typically, we encourage that you do not discuss or negotiate an offer immediately upon receiving it, but rather listen carefully, ask questions to ensure that you have a thorough understanding of the offer, and ask for time to consider the offer.
+This will allow you to look more closely at your comparative analysis and to practice your negotiation discussion in order to boost your confidence in the actual conversation.